-(A) The employer must ensure that a follow-up medical examination is provided for an employee if, in the opinion of the PLHCP, this is necessary.

-NOTE: The PLHCP may require a follow-up examination for an employee who gives a positive response to any question among questions 1 through 9, or 10 through 15 in Appendix C, Part A, Section 2; or whose initial medical examination demonstrates the need for a follow-up medical examination.

-(B) The follow-up medical examination must include any medical tests, consultations, or diagnotic procedures that the PLHCP deems necessary to make a final determination.

-(d) Administration of the medical questionnaire and examinations.

-(A) You must allow the employee to complete the questionnaire in a way that protects the confidentiality of the information.
+- (A) The employer must ensure that a follow-up medical examination is provided for an employee if, in the opinion of the PLHCP, this is necessary. - Note: The PLHCP may require a follow-up examination for an employee who gives a positive response to any question among questions 1 through 9, or 10 through 15 in Appendix C, Part A, Section 2; or whose initial medical examination demonstrates the need for a follow-up medical examination. - (B) The follow-up medical examination must include any medical tests, consultations, or diagnostic procedures that the PLHCP deems necessary to make a final determination. - (d) Administration of the medical questionnaire and examinations. - (A) You must allow the employee to complete the questionnaire in a way that protects the confidentiality of the information.
 Employers are not allowed to see the answers or to review the completed form.
 You must allow employees to complete the form during normal working hours or at a time and place convenient to them.
-If employees need help, allow them to ask your PLHCP or anybody other than their employer or representatives of their employer.

-(B) The employer must provide the employee with an opportunity to discuss the questionnaire and examination results with the PLHCP.

-(e) Supplemental information for the PLHCP.

-(A) You must give the PLHCP the required supplemental information before they make any recommendation about a worker's ability to use a respirator.
-Use Appendix C, Part B, Section 2 of this standard, or an equivalent form to provide this information.

-(i) The type and weight of the respirator the employee will use;

-(ii) How long and how often the employee will use the respirator (including use for rescue and escape);

-(iii) The expected physical work effort while using the respirator;

-(iv) Additional protective clothing and equipment to be worn; and

-(v) Temperature and humidity extremes that may exist during use.

-(B) Supplemental information you provide for an employee's medical evaluation does not have to be provided again for later evaluations unless the information or the PLHCP changes.
+If employees need help, allow them to ask your PLHCP or anybody other than their employer or representatives of their employer. - (B) The employer must provide the employee with an opportunity to discuss the questionnaire and examination results with the PLHCP. - (e) Supplemental information for the PLHCP. - (A) You must give the PLHCP the required supplemental information before they make any recommendation about a worker's ability to use a respirator.
+Use Appendix C, Part B, Section 2 of this standard, or an equivalent form to provide this information. - (i) The type and weight of the respirator the employee will use; - (ii) How long and how often the employee will use the respirator (including use for rescue and escape); - (iii) The expected physical work effort while using the respirator; - (iv) Additional protective clothing and equipment to be worn; and - (v) Temperature and humidity extremes that may exist during use. - (B) Supplemental information you provide for an employee's medical evaluation does not have to be provided again for later evaluations unless the information or the PLHCP changes.

-(C) You must provide a copy of your written respiratory program and this standard to the PLHCP.